Joshua-Parco/git-demo/README.md

 - git add: add files to be commited
 - git commit -m 'message here ': commit changes with meaningful message

+## to add github repo

+- create new repo on github
+- want to add the remote to our project on computer (git remote add origin _ssh link here_)

 # Basic workflow

+--------------------------- repeat this often ---------------

 - try to break up problems into simplier problems (maybe this on paper, or comments in code, or rubber ducky method)
 - code one these broken up problems